How do you charge for freelance copywriting?

 I tend to be the ‘go to guy’ for short notice projects.
 If it’s a short deadline, all the better – chances are I can start working on it right away (although obviously as much notice as possible would be great).
 If you need me for an extended period, I’ll also be happy to accommodate you, although this depends on other bookings.
 Fortunately I’m used to juggling deadlines so let’s have a chat to confirm an approach and pencil in some dates.

 Can you work onsite?

-Even if we can’t meet in person, I can still get to grips with what you need and how I can support you.
-I’ve worked with geographically dispersed clients in the past, and the projects were never been hindered by communicating via email, phone or Skype.
+As I’m based in Berlin, it can be difficult to work directly onsite at short notice, but I’m more than willing to travel to meet you and your team – especially if we’re intending to work together long term.
+Even if we can’t meet in person right away, I can get to grips with what you need and how to support you.
+I mostly work with geographically dispersed clients and these projects have never been hindered by communicating via email, phone or Skype.

-Who can you work with?
+Who do you collaborate with?